imbasimba/toasty/docs/cli/tile-study.rst

 Notes
 =====

+For correct results the source image must be in a tangential (gnomonic) projection on the sky.
+For images that are small in an angular sense, you might be able to get away with fudging the projection type.

 If the input image does not contain any useful astrometric information, the emited ``index_rel.wtml`` file will contain generic information that makes the image 1° wide and places it at RA = Dec = 0.